 4-5 October 2019

 Over the past decades, research on protein termini has been continuously expanding in its components, mechanisms, and functions, now drawing attention from people in otherwise different fields.
 Scientists working on protein termini, including those on the N-end rule pathway, gradually realized that we need a network and society, where we belong to and wherein we exchange ideas and feel our own identifies among the fields of biological sciences.
-In 2017, a group of people in Europe held the „N-term 2017 – Proteostasis via the N-terminus“ (nterm2017.org) conference at Halle, Germany, the first international interdisciplinary meeting g on protein N-termini.
-In 2018, we founded the International Society of Protein Termini (ISPT), a non-profit organization (ispt.world), to gather together researchers in the fields of the N-end rule pathway as well as all aspects of protein termini and related fields.
+This was the second international interdisciplinary meeting on protein N-termini.
+In 2018, we founded the International Society for Protein Termini (ISPT), a non-profit organization, to gather together researchers in the fields of the N-end rule pathway as well as all aspects of protein termini and related fields.
 These include the role of protein termini in proteolysis via the ubiquitin-proteasome and the autophagy-lysosome systems.
-Approximately 300 people including ~100 PIs are expected to join ISPT.
+Approximately 300 people including ~100 PIs initially joined the ISPT.

 „Protein Termini 2019“ is a continuation of our recent efforts to form a society of protein termini.